-The NCWIT Collegiate Award, sponsored by Hewlett Packard Enterprise and Qualcomm, honors the outstanding technical accomplishments of college women of any year of study.
-Conferred annually, the NCWIT Collegiate Award recognizes technical contributions to projects that demonstrate a high level of creativity and potential impact.
+The NCWIT Collegiate Award honors the outstanding computing accomplishments of undergraduate and graduate women.
+Conferred annually, the award recognizes technical contributions to projects that demonstrate a high level of innovation and potential impact.

 - She is a member of the NCWIT Aspirations in Computing Community.

-- She resides in the U.S. or is a U.S. citizen residing in Puerto Rico, Guam, the U.S. Virgin Islands, or on a U.S. overseas military base.
+- She is a U.S. citizen or permanent resident who resides in the U.S. or is a U.S. citizen residing in Puerto Rico, Guam, the U.S. Virgin Islands, or on a U.S. overseas military base.

 - She has a valid U.S. Social Security or Tax Identification number.

 - She will be 18 years of age or older by May 1, 2019.

 - She is not an NCWIT employee and has no immediate family relationship with employees, extended staff, contractors or board members of NCWIT (including spouses, siblings, children, grandchildren, and persons residing in the same household).

 * Related degree programs are considered at the sole discretion of NCWIT.

 Past applicants and past Collegiate Award honorable mentions are eligible for consideration; however, past Collegiate Award winners may not win again.

 Each Award winner and honorable mention receives: